Rectification of Order under GST

 Procedure for filing an application for Rectification

 The scope of rectification is not limited to orders; it also encompasses decisions, certificates, notices, and other documents issued under the Act, provided there is an error apparent on the face of the record.
-Unlike the erstwhile indirect tax law, which only allowed rectification of orders, the CGST Act brings a significant change by expanding the scope of rectification.
+Unlike the erstwhile indirect tax law, which only allowed the rectification of orders, the CGST Act brought a significant change by expanding the scope of rectification.
 Both parties involved have the right to request the initiation of rectification proceedings, contingent upon meeting the essential condition of the presence of an apparent error in the order or related documents.

 As per the current provisions of the GST law a rectification application can be filed against an order before the authority which has passed the order through the GSTN Portal against the order issued.
 The said officer shall have to electronically pass such order in FORM DRC-08 as per the provisions of Rule 142(7) of the CGST Rules, 2017.